 The most recent actuarial valuation for the College Pension Plan as at August 31, 2018 indicated a \$303 million surplus for basic pension benefits on a going concern basis.
 The next valuation for the College Pension Plan will be as at August 31, 2021 with results available in 2022.

 The most recent valuation for the Municipal Pension Plan as at December 31, 2018 indicated a \$2,866 million funding surplus for basic pension benefits on a going concern basis.
 The next valuation for the Municipal Pension Plan will be December 31, 2021 with results available in 2022.

-Employers participating in the Plans, record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
-This is because the Plans record accrued liabilities and accrued assets for each Plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the Plans.
+Employers participating in the plans record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
+This is because the plans record accrued liabilities and accrued assets for each plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plans.

-During the year ended March 31, 2020, the Institute paid \$2,280,291 (2019 - \$2,130,737) for employer contributions to the Plans.
+The Institute paid \$2,323,523 (2020 - \$2,280,291) for employer contributions to the plans in fiscal 2021.